flamingock/flamingock-examples/s3/s3-dynamodb/README.md

 ## Validating the Results

 After running the example, you can verify that the S3 bucket was successfully created by checking the LocalStack endpoint:

-1. Access the bucket information by visiting:
    ```bash
    curl http://localhost:4566/flamingock-test-bucket
    ```

-2. You should see the following XML response, confirming that the bucket exists:
+You should see the following XML response, confirming that the bucket exists:
    ```xml
    <ListBucketResult xmlns="http://s3.amazonaws.com/doc/2006-03-01/">
      <IsTruncated>false</IsTruncated>